okdistribute/dat-manager/readme.md

 # dat-manager

 Create, remove, and list deployed dats with http.

 ## TODO:
+- [ ] Use hyperdrive instead of dat under the hood to improve deduplication
-- [ ] finish frontend
+- [ ] Try to reuse swarms when possible

 ## Built-in routes